 During these sessions, faculty members will guide you through essential knowledge and skills to enhance your progression through the programs.

-We propose that the Returning to Learning Course will answer many of the questions that students may have about what being a postgraduate student at MBRSG.
+The Orientation Session will answer many of the questions that students may have about what being a postgraduate student at MBRSG.